 Central Avenue goes right through the middle of downtown, and the ART bus routes split around the downtown core (see the map below).
 The Alvarado Transit Center (ATC) is the hub of all ground transportation in the City.
 It’s home to the train station that serves both Amtrak and Railrunner (train from Santa Fe to Belen).
 A number of bus lines also meet there so riders can transfer from one bus line to another.

 Try some great restaurants in downtown Albuquerque.
-Some of our favorites are MAS Tapas Y Vino at Hotel Andaluz, Urban Taqueria right across from the ART stop on First Street, and Tucanos Brazilian Grill at First and Central.
+Some of our favorites are MAS Tapas Y Vino at Hotel Andaluz, The Range Cafe on Central Avenue and , and Tucanos Brazilian Grill at First and Central.
 The Grove Cafe and Market, Artichoke Cafe, and Farina Pizzeria are in East Downtown, known locally as EDo.

 The Albuquerque Convention Center is on the north side of downtown and covers nearly two blocks.